 Sprouted grain bread and whole wheat bread are both whole grain foods, made from entire wheat kernels.
 Unlike white breads and other refined-grain products that lose the outer bran and inner germ parts of the wheat grain in the milling process.

-Whole Grain Benefits
+Whole Grain Bread Benefits

-According to the U.S. Department of Agriculture, eating fiber-rich foods may reduce your risk of developing coronary heart disease.
+According to the U.S. Department of Agriculture (USDA), eating fiber-rich foods may reduce your risk of developing coronary heart disease.
 The fiber found in whole grain foods is also useful for weight management, because it helps you feel full with relatively few calories.

-Sprouted Grain Advantages
+Sprouted Grain Bread Benefits

 Sprouted grain bread has a few advantages over whole wheat bread.
 Whole wheat bread is made from whole wheat kernels ground into flour, while sprouted grain bread is made from kernels that are allowed to sprout before they're baked into bread.

-The most significant distinctions between are a matter of taste: if you enjoy an earthy taste and a rough, nutty texture, you'll probably like a sprouted grain bread, but if you prefer a finer-textured bread, whole wheat bread is still a fine source of nutritious whole grains.
+The most significant distinctions between are a matter of taste: If you enjoy an earthy taste and a rough, nutty texture, you'll probably like a sprouted grain bread, but if you prefer a finer-textured bread, whole wheat bread is still a fine source of nutritious whole grains.